Rib Tee

 • I opted to go down to a 2.75mm needle to create a firmer fabric (swatching details below).
 If I feel I need more ease at some point, I can inc the needle size or add another raglan increase.
 I did swatch quite a while ago, and then didn’t start the project till now, so I hope my gauge has stayed stable.

 • I’m making the size 3 and my row gauge is smaller than instructed (butI like the fabric I’ve got on the smaller needles).
-Pattern instructed gauge: 7.5 st and 10R in 1”.
-KM gauge: 8R and 10.75R in 1”.
+Pattern instructed gauge: 7.5st and 10R in 1”.
+KM gauge: 8st and 10.75R in 1”.
 I might need to make mods re: vertical dimensions as I’m working with a smaller needle that has a slightly shorter gauge.
-And, if I sense I need more circumference for the bust, I’ll segue to size 4 or increase needle size…
+And, if I sense I need more circumference for the bust, I’ll segue to size 4 or increase needle size… Update: I’m going to keep with the size 3.

 • As of depth at which the instructions indicate sleeve stitches should stop (384st in size 3): My pre-blocked gauge appears to be 38st and 42R in 4”, unblocked and unstretched.
 Can still stretch to instructed dimensions without being too tight.

 • After doing the next 8R of incs on Fr and B only, you’ll be at 6.4” of depth.
-You’ll want to do another 4-8R before splitting for sleeves, without decreases to - get to approx 7.25” armscye depth.
+At this depth, work another 4-8R before splitting for sleeves, without decreases to - get to approx 7.25” armscye depth.
 Update: I worked 4 more rounds plain and then split for sleeves.

 • Hilariously - and I never do this - I put this project down for about a month, thinking that I’d remember what to do (and having written notes in a notebook that I then forgot to bring on vacation with me).
 So I had to go back and read my work.
 That took a while…